aschuerch/bactofidia/README.md

 ### bactofidia: Basic microbial WGS analysis pipeline

-** bactofidia ** is a bacterial assembly and basic analysis pipeline using Snakemake and bioconda.
+*bactofidia* is a bacterial assembly and basic analysis pipeline using Snakemake and bioconda.

 ## Installation

-A bioconda installation is required, see below if it is not installed on your system yet.
+A bioconda installation is required.

-See the example script below for Linux 64-bit, for other options, see the [bioconda page](https://bioconda.github.io)
+This is an example script to install biocona on a Linux 64-bit architecture.
+For other options, see the [bioconda page](https://bioconda.github.io)

 ```bash
  wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh